 PURPOSE: 5 M.R.S. §1785 requires the Director of the Bureau of General Services to adopt rules to implement Title 5, Chapter 154.
 The purpose of these rules is to implement the Director’s authority to establish procedures for offering state-owned facilities that are wholly or partly unused to other state agencies; for offering such facilities by competitive bidding to organizations that are not state agencies; for offering such facilities in some cases without competitive bidding to organizations that are not state agencies; for determining costs generated by users or lessees of such facilities for purposes of reimbursement to the State; and for determining rental fees based on the location of the facilities, accessibility, local market rates, services, or in-kind contributions provided by the user or lessee and any other standards deemed necessary by the Director.

 SCHEDULE FOR ADOPTION: By June 30, 2026.

 AFFECTED PARTIES: Anyone interested in leasing unused, State-owned facilities.

 CONTACT PERSON: Elaine Clark, DAFS Deputy Commissioner, 77 State House Station, Augusta, Maine 04333-0077, (207) 624-7366, Elaine.Clark@Maine.gov

-AGENCY UMBRELLA-UNIT NUMBER: 18-691

-AGENCY NAME: Office of Cannabis Policy

-CONTACT PERSON: Gabrielle Bérubé Pierce, Esq., Policy Director, Office of Cannabis Policy, 162 State House Station, Augusta, Maine 04333-0162, (207) 287-3282, Gabi.Pierce@Maine.gov

-EMERGENCY RULES ADOPTED SINCE THE LAST REGULATORY AGENDA: None

-CONSENSUS-BASED RULE DEVELOPMENT: N/A

-EXPECTED 2025-2026 RULEMAKING ACTIVITY:

-CHAPTER 2: MAINE MEDICAL USE OF MARIJUANA PROGRAM RULE

-STATUTORY BASIS: Title 22, ch.
-558-C

-PURPOSE: Amendment of existing rule to integrate registration and compliance requirements for manufacturing facilities found in 18-691 CMR, ch.
-4, and to update existing rule to reflect statutory changes since the rule was adopted in February 2018.

-SCHEDULE FOR ADOPTION: Provisional adoption, January 2026; Final adoption dependent on legislative approval of major substantive rule, anticipated final adoption September 2026.

-AFFECTED PARTIES: Medical cannabis program registrants.

-CONTACT PERSON: Gabrielle Bérubé Pierce, Esq., Policy Director, Office of Cannabis Policy, 162 State House Station, Augusta, ME 04330; Gabi.Pierce@maine.gov; (207) 530-0507

-CHAPTER 4: CANNABIS MANUFACTURING FACILITIES

-STATUTORY BASIS: Title 22, ch.
-558-C, including 22 MRS § 2423-F(10)

-PURPOSE: Repeal following integration of existing rule requirements into 18-691 CMR, ch.
-2.

-SCHEDULE FOR ADOPTION: Provisional repeal, January 2026; Final repeal dependent on legislative approval of revised major substantive rule 18-691 CMR, ch.
-2, anticipated final repeal September 2026.

-AFFECTED PARTIES: Medical cannabis program registrants, specifically manufacturing facility registrants including inherently hazardous substance extraction facility registrants and other registrants that use services provided by those facilities.

-CONTACT PERSON: Gabrielle Bérubé Pierce, Esq., Policy Director, Office of Cannabis Policy, 162 State House Station, Augusta, ME 04330; Gabi.Pierce@maine.gov; (207) 530-0507

-NEW CHAPTER 6: MEDICAL CANNABIS RESEARCH GRANT PROGRAM

-STATUTORY BASIS: 22 MRS § 2430(5)

-PURPOSE: Implementation of the program to issue grants for research into the medical use of cannabis

-SCHEDULE FOR ADOPTION: Provisional adoption, January 2026; Final adoption dependent on legislative approval; anticipated final adoption September 2026.

-AFFECTED PARTIES: Individuals and entities engaged in research into the medical use of cannabis.

-CONTACT PERSON: Gabrielle Bérubé Pierce, Esq., Policy Director, Office of Cannabis Policy, 162 State House Station, Augusta, ME 04330; Gabi.Pierce@maine.gov; (207) 530-0507